nestjs/docs.nestjs.com/content/recipes/async-local-storage.md

     const store = {
       userId: req.headers['x-user-id'],
     };
-    // and and pass the "next" function as callback
+    // and pass the "next" function as callback
     // to the "als.run" method together with the store. als.run(store, () => next());
   });